Groups, Orders, and Dynamics: Almost-Periodicity

 Let $\Gamma$ be a finitely-generated group with finite generating set $\mathcal{G}$, and let $\Phi$ be an almost-periodic action of $\Gamma$ on $\mathbb R$.
 (Recall that we do not assume $\Phi$ to be faithful.)
 We say that $\Phi$ {\bf \textit{almost has fixed points}} if

-An equivalent way to think about this property is that the action of $\Gamma$ on the compact space constructed in Proposition~\ref{l:closure under translation flow} has a global fixed point in the closure of the $S$-orbit of $\Phi_0$.
+An equivalent way to think about this property is that the action of $\Gamma$ on the compact space constructed in Proposition~\ref{l:closure under translation flow} has a global fixed point in the closure of the orbit of $\Phi_0$ by the translation flow \(T\).

 It is not obvious how to construct almost-periodic actions that do not almost have fixed points.
 (Consider, for instance, the case of affine groups.)
-This is the goal of the next
+This is actually the goal of the next result.

 \vsp